Simple syrup is liquid sugar that doesn't have to dissolve. Keep reading to learn how to make this easy simple syrup recipe.

-Mix together sugar and water in a sauce pan to make this simple syrup that will store on your shelf for months.
-Use it to sweeten your iced coffee beverage – or any cold drink – instead of table sugar so it blends nicely without needing to dissolve.
+Mix together sugar and water in a sauce pan to make this simple coffee syrup that will store on your shelf for weeks.
+Use it to sweeten your iced coffee beverage - or any cold drink - instead of table sugar so it blends nicely without needing to dissolve.

 If you follow me on Instagram, you already know that we spent this last weekend in Birmingham, Alabama, just for fun.
 This was our first family trip with no agenda to visit friends or family, or travel for work!
 It was really nice to just enjoy our kids and each other.

 Birmingham is AWESOME!
 We've driven through and stopped for lunch during road trips to North Carolina, but we've never spent any real time there before.
 I'm so glad it's only less than 4 hours away, making it a great place to visit for the weekend.
 We definitely plan to go back A LOT!
 Birmingham actually has a great food scene, too! ...more on that later.

 Have you been to Birmingham?
 If so, tell me your favorite places because I'm keeping a Birmingham Pinterest board to bookmark any ideas for future visits!

 Whenever we travel, we always treat ourselves to iced coffee, usually at Starbucks since I have gift cards. 😉 Funny enough, though, this weekend we were missing our homemade iced coffee!
 Weird, I know.
 I think it's because when I make it at home, I can make it exactly how I want it.
 When I order it at a coffee shop, I just quickly say "vanilla iced coffee with cream, please!" and hope the barista just magically knows the ratio I like.
 Ha!